 A career at the Bar is a challenge, but we are here to help

-We provide support to all those wishing to become barristers.
-Please feel free to get in touch.
-We can also involve you in related activities.
+We provide support to all those wishing to become barristers; and we can also involve you in related activities.

 Routes to becoming a practising barrister

 - A qualifying law degree + Bar Professional Training Course (BPTC) + joining an Inn of Court + 12 compulsory dinning sessions + pupillage; or

 - A qualifying degree (any) + Graduate Diploma in Law + BPTC + joining an Inn of Court + 12 compulsory dinning sessions + pupillage

 Inns of court have some differences which are best explored by visiting the Inns of Court and doing some general research.
 These differences, however, may not make much difference in relation to qualifying as a barrister, unless special circumstances apply.
 Click Inns of Court Compared for more information.
 Qualification

 - BPP ⇒ Offer courses for the BPTC, LPC and GDL: http://www.bpp.com/

 - University of Law ⇒ Offer course for the BPTC, LPC and GDL: http://www.law.ac.uk/

 Cross-qualifying form overseas is possible depending on where you are qualified.
 The route, price etc. depend on your circumstances.
 Click here for more information.